 As you head into your 50s, your risk for spinal stenosis increases.
 To reduce pain and other symptoms of spinal stenosis, the experienced pain management specialists at the Pain Institute of Southern Arizona offer custom treatment plans tailored to your needs.
-At all of their offices, located throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, the medical team provides epidural steroid injections and other options to get you back to an active lifestyle.
-Find out more about treating spinal stenosis by calling the practice or request an appointment online.
+At their offices, located in Tucson, Green Valley, and Oro Valley, Arizona, the medical team provides epidural steroid injections and other options to get you back to an active lifestyle.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Find out more by calling or by using online booking.

 Spinal stenosis is a narrowing of the spine, often resulting from degenerative diseases, such as osteoarthritis.
 As the spinal vertebrae and their protective discs wear down, they can put pressure on the spinal cord and nerves.
 Pressure on the nerves can also result as the ligaments in your back thicken as you age, or if you have herniated discs due to injury or disease.